 In the kitchen I like to experiment, and as of late I've really been digging Instant Pot cooking.
 I'm a handyman at heart, and over the years have assembled my home improvement tool kit of knowledge ranging from plumbing, electrical, floors, etc. My current handyman projects revolve around building things out of pallets, but have my eyes set on building a custom MAME arcade unit for my garage.

 Every great feature or product has been the spawn of creativity, inspiration, communication, and coffee (optional).
-I love having a great discussion on product and process to see what is the next big thing is to tackle on our roadmap.
+I love having a great discussion on product and process to see what to focus on in the upcoming roadmap.

 We have an idea, now what?
 Let's check the business value vs. complexity and weight that against our available resources and prioritize accordingly.